 Ryegrass is by far the commonest grass found on New Zealand farms and is suitable for many herbivore species.
 However, as browsers and not grazers, alpacas prefer variety in the plants consumed.
 A number of seed suppliers (for examples, here and here) have formulated mixtures more suited to alpacas which include bromes, fescues, lucerne, cocksfoot, clover, plantain and others.
 Adding to the unsuitability of ryegrass is that the Argentinian weevil feeds on the roots of the grass causing plant death.
 Seed suppliers have resolved this problem by the introduction of an endophyte fungus which produces alkaloids toxic to the insects.
 Unfortunately, these chemicals are also toxic to alpacas and result in ryegrass staggers (see the section below).

-Alpacas are opportunistic browsers and will try a wide variety of plants.
-However, a remarkable number found growing in paddocks and gardens are poisonous to alpacas and must be removed if within reach.
+Alpacas will try a wide variety of plants but a suprising number found growing in New Zealand paddocks and gardens are poisonous to alpacas and must be removed if within reach.
 The list of toxic plants is extensive but perhaps the most likely encountered are foxglove, hemlock, woody nightshade, Jerusalem cherry, Rhododendron/Azalea, Ragwort and Box hedging.

 Please note that the information given here is for guidance only.

 Alpacas generally maintain good health but as they are stoic, they will try to hide any illness.
 Knowing your animals makes abnormal behaviour due to illness or injury far easier to identify.
 Sudden and rapid weight loss is often indicative of health issues so condition scoring or weighing your alpacas on a regular basis is valuable.
 Moreover, visual clues such as lack energy, spending more time recumbent and reluctance to stand can indicate illness.